404 Conflict of Interest for Externally Funded Projects

 4. is income related to intellectual property rights and interests not reimbursed through the institution.

 G. Institutional Official.
-The individual within the University who is responsible for the solicitation and review of disclosures of significant financial interests, including those of the investigator's family member(s) related to the investigator's institutional responsibilities.
-For the purposes of this policy, the institutional official is designated as the Vice Provost for Research and Dean of the College of Graduate Studies (VPR).
+The individual within the University who is responsible for the solicitation and review of disclosures of significant financial interests, including those of the Investigator's family member(s) related to the Investigator's institutional responsibilities.
+For the purposes of this policy, the Institutional Official is designated as the Vice Provost for Research and Dean of the College of Graduate Studies (VPR) or designee.

 H. Institutional Responsibilities.
-The investigator's responsibilities associated with his/her institutional appointment or position, such as research, teaching, clinical activities, administration, and institutional, internal, and external professional committee service.
+The investigator's responsibilities associated with their institutional appointment or position, such as research, teaching, clinical activities, administration, and institutional, internal, and external professional committee service.

 J. Public Health Service (PHS).
 The Public Health Service of the U.S. Department of Health and Human Services, and any components of the PHS to which the authority of the PHS may be delegated.
 The components of the PHS include, but are not limited to, the Administration for Children and Families, Administration on Aging, Agency for Healthcare Research and Quality, Agency for Toxic Substances and Disease Registry, Centers for Disease Control and Prevention, Federal Occupational Health, Food and Drug Administration, Health Resources and Services Administration, Indian Health Service, National Institutes of Health, and Substance Abuse and Mental Health Services Administration